diiogofer/Car-Park-Management/README.md

  - no such parking. if the parking name does not exist.
  - parking is full. if the parking lot is full.
- - invalid licence plate. if the license plate is invalid. invalid vehicle entry. if the car is already inside a parking lot. invalid date. if the date or time is invalid or before the last recorded entry or exit.
+ - invalid licence plate. if the license plate is invalid.
+ - invalid vehicle entry. if the car is already inside a parking lot.
+ - invalid date. if the date or time is invalid or before the last recorded entry or exit.
-Exit Errors:
+##### Exit Errors:

-no such parking. if the parking name does not exist. invalid licence plate. if the license plate is invalid. invalid vehicle exit. if the car is not inside the specified parking lot. invalid date. if the date or time is invalid or before the last recorded entry or exit.
+ - no such parking. if the parking name does not exist.
+ - invalid licence plate. if the license plate is invalid.
+ - invalid vehicle exit. if the car is not inside the specified parking lot.
+ - invalid date. if the date or time is invalid or before the last recorded entry or exit.
-Revenue Errors:
+##### Revenue Errors:

-no such parking. if the parking name does not exist. invalid date. if the date is invalid or after the last recorded entry or exit.
+ - no such parking. if the parking name does not exist.
+ - invalid date. if the date is invalid or after the last recorded entry or exit.
-Accepted License Plate Format
+##### Accepted License Plate Format
-The system accepts license plates in the following format:
+A vehicle's license plate must be in the following format: </br>
-3 letters followed by a hyphen and 4 digits (e.g., ABC-1234).
+- Three pairs of characters separated by a hyphen ('-').
+- Each pair can either contain uppercase letters (A-Z) or decimal digits (0-9).
+- A pair cannot contain both a letter and a digit.
+- A license plate must contain at least one pair of letters and at least one pair of digits.
+Example: AA-00-AA.

+#### Contributions
+Contributions are welcome!
+Feel free to open an issue or submit a pull request with improvements and fixes.